Student Parent Support Initiative

 As a competitive grant program to be administered in partnership with the Minnesota Department of Health, postsecondary institutions, professional organizations, and community-based organizations may apply for funds to develop and implement services and programs that would support the unique needs of parenting students across the state.

 Grants will be used to offer services to support the academic goals, health, and well-being of student parents.
-Secured in the 2023 Legislative Session, $3 million was allocated over the next biennium to fund SPSI.
+The statute governing the grant program is located in Minnesota Statutes 136A.915 Student Parent Support Initiative https://www.revisor.mn.gov/statutes/cite/136A.915).

 Program Goals